Recruitment can be a costly and lengthy process for many businesses, so how do you make it more streamlined?

 Improve skill testing

-If you are in a more practical industry, this can be more difficult, but you can use augmented reality software to test their experience or even give them a test to assess their basic knowledge level.
+If you are in a more practical industry, this can be difficult, but you can use augmented reality software to test their experience or even survey them to assess their basic knowledge level.

-This can also be a good way to test whether or not they share the same values that are at the core of the company.
+This can also be a good way to understand whether or not they share the same values that are at the core of the company.

 Use your network